Analysis | What You Need to Know About the Emoluments Clause

 2. What does that mean?

-Merriam-Webster defines emoluments as “returns arising from office or employment usually in the form of compensation or perquisites.”
-Historians largely agree that the original intent of the constitutional provision was to discourage early American leaders from being influenced by gifts or titles bestowed by European governments or royalty.
+Webster’s New World Dictionary says an emolument is a “gain from employment or position,” which can include “salary, wages, fees, etc.” Merriam-Webster defines emoluments as “returns arising from office or employment usually in the form of compensation or perquisites.”

 3. Why is this an issue for Trump?